The May 1, 1975, edition of the Waukegan, IL, News-Sun contained a story by Staff Writer Art Peterson titled, "Another link in JFK death?":

 Added April 12, 2007: Emails from Daniel Marvin (here)

 Offered without comment other than that Dennis David came forward with his account of a JFK-autopsy movie in William Pitzer's possession

-twenty years before Marvin's claim to have been asked by a CIA agent to murder "Lieutenant Commander William Bruce Pitzer" (actually Pitzer held the rank of lieutenant at that time -- caveat lector).
+twenty years before Marvin's claim to have been asked by a CIA agent to murder "Lieutenant Commander William Bruce Pitzer" (a lieutenant at the time).

 Top of the Page